| Title: | Querying and Processing Data from the INBO Watina Data Warehouse |

 six-year period,

-i.e. ser_se_6y / ser_mean
+i.e. ser_se_6y / ser_mean.

-This value is only calculated for vert_crs = "local"
+This value is only calculated for vert_crs = "local".

 Other functions to evaluate locations: